Autism Spectrum Disorders Certificate Program - Pennsylvania

 Drexel University School of Education

-It is estimated that one in every 110 children is diagnosed with autism, with an estimated 1.5 million individuals in the U.S. and tens of millions worldwide affected.
+It is estimated that one in every 54 children is diagnosed with autism, with more than 1.5 million individuals in the U.S. and tens of millions worldwide affected.
 The need for professionals trained in this specialized area, either through certificate or master’s degree programs, has significantly increased.

 What Can a Graduate Certificate in Autism Spectrum Disorders Do For You?

 Drexel University’s online Certificate in Autism Spectrum Disorders degree program is an online certificate program designed for those who seek expertise in this critical-need area.
 Students who complete the program are equipped with an Autism Specialist Certificate and the fundamental skills, knowledge, teaching methods, interventions, and supports needed to work with students with autism and Asperger’s Syndrome.

 This online certificate program is offered as a concentration within the MS in Special Education or as a standalone program.
 Teacher certification is not a requirement for admission to the certificate or master’s degree program.